alt-magick/AI-Meditation-/README.md

 Even brief practice reinforces the integration of thought, perception, and deliberate action.

 ---

 Cross-Traditional Relationships

+---

 Buddhism

+A contemplative tradition focused on understanding suffering, mindfulness, and the nature of the self through direct observation of mind and body.

 Ego – Manas: Mind that assigns ownership; creates the sense of “selfing”